python/cpython/Doc/library/asyncio-task.rst

 .. function:: gather(\*fs, loop=None, return_exceptions=False)

-   Run a sequence of :ref:`awaitable objects <asyncio-awaitables>` *concurrently*.
+   Run :ref:`awaitable objects <asyncio-awaitables>` in the *fs* sequence *concurrently*.

-   *fs* is a list of awaitable objects.
-Coroutines in the *fs* sequence are automatically scheduled as Tasks.
+   If any awaitable in *fs* is a coroutine, it is automatically scheduled as a Task.

    If all awaitables are completed successfully, the result is an aggregate list of returned values.
-The result values are in the order of the original *fs* sequence.
+The order of result values corresponds to the order of awaitables in *fs*.

    If *return_exceptions* is ``True``, exceptions are treated the same as successful results, and aggregated in the result list.